 How can we help you and your team to find joy in at least 80% of your work?

 - Small class sizes to give personal one-to-one support

 - Two years of free support after your course

 - No quibble money-back guarantee on all courses

 I liked that we got a book with the course.
 It was a small group so felt we were all able to contribute without worrying about speaking 'publicly'.
 The exercises were very relatable and definitely made me think about my actions in a different way

 What is your current recruitment process?
 How could you implement ‘recruit for attitude, train for skill’ in your organisation?

-Nicky is hosting a Successful Recruitment and Selection workshop on 14th November, which will cover this in more detail.
-Come along, and learn how to revolutionise your recruitment process through selecting the right candidates, investing interview time in the best way and ultimately improving staff retention.
+Come along to our Successful Recruitment and Selection workshop, and learn how to revolutionise your recruitment process through selecting the right candidates, investing interview time in the best way and ultimately improving staff retention.